28/NoteworthyII/README.md

 - package.ps1 - Packages the whole project to an archive.
 Accepts version parameter that will be appended to the archive name.
-If no parameter is passed current timestamp will be appended.
+If no parameter is passed the current timestamp will be appended.
 Archive contains a folder called *Noteworthy* with addon files only.

 ``` powershell